 The show jumping championships is my favourite event on the AIRC calendar as there’s always a really fun atmosphere and a sense of healthy competition.
 This has been a great year so far for my club and I was delighted with a win in the Advanced Intermediate Derby and Young Horse class with my new horse, Riverfield Pacino.

-The Sligo clubs other derby win came in the intermediate division where Avril Burke proved unbeatable on Rookery Sparkle, a 22-year-old grey mare.
+The Sligo clubs other derby win came in the intermediate division where Avril Burke proved unbeatable on Rookery Apache, a 12-year-old skewbald gelding.

 The Collooney resident, who stopped the clock on 89.45, was fastest of nine clear rounds from 38 starters.
 Her nearest rival, Sarah Jane Flanagan put in a valiant effort on Merrywell Splash of Clover but was over five seconds off the winning time on 94.56 for Cheval.